Career & Education Resources

 • Be respectful of your mentor's time by being punctual and focused during your interactions

-• Follow through on suggestions or resources your mentor provides
+• Follow through on the suggestions or resources your mentor provides

 • Share your progress and how you've implemented advice, which helps mentors see their impact